Combative Trump insists there is 'blame on both sides' for clashes in Virginia

 “There is a question.
 Is it murder?
 Is it terrorism?”
 Trump said.
 “And then you get into legal semantics.
 The driver of the car is a murderer and what he did was a horrible, horrible, inexcusable thing.”

-Trump said he had yet to call Heyer’s mother, said that he would soon “reach out.”
+Trump said he had yet to call Heyer’s mother but would soon “reach out.”
 He praised her for what he said was a nice statement about him on social media.

-As Trump finally walked away from his lectern, he stopped to answer one more shouted question: Would he visit Charlottesville?
-The president’s response was to note that he owned property there and to say it was one of the largest wineries in the United States.Report Typo/Error
+As he finally walked away from his lectern, he stopped to answer one more shouted question: Would he visit Charlottesville?
+The president’s response was to note that he owned property there and to say — inaccurately — that it was one of the largest wineries in the United States.Report Typo/Error